 That shell is produced using organic fibre and multi-composite fibre in various layers for a shock absorbent shell with optimum rigidity.
 It has a EPS Liner system with multiple densities, the separate layers of different hardness which absorb energy effectively during an accident.

 Unlike some cheaper helmets from manufacturers that might apply a ‘one size fits all’ approach, Shoei produce four different shell sizes to suit the range of head sizes from XXS to XXL.
 This of course means everyone not only gets a helmet at the optimum weight, but also the related safety aspect too.

-The new CWR-F2 Visor featured a central locking mechanism, rather than the previous left-side clip.
-Shoei have also move the fixings for the included Pinlock antifog visor insert system (very much recommended) to improve lateral field of vison, however minor any restriction may (or may not) have been previously.
+The new CWR-F2 Visor features a central locking mechanism, rather than the previous left-side clip.
+Shoei have also moved the fixings for the included Pinlock antifog visor insert system (very much recommended) to improve lateral field of vison, however minor any restriction may (or may not) have been previously.
 By the way Shoei visors are both fast and easy to change.
 I can switch from a dark to clear visor at the roadside, often without removing my helmet.

 Improved visor beading, along with new cheek and ear padding has apparently helped reduce wind noise further from what was already a quiet helmet.

 Fastened with a double D-ring for perfect adjustment each time, the new NXR2 also features detachable and washable padding and chin strap cover.
 The NXR2’s cheek pads and centre pad are removable and washable too.
 It also features Shoei’s Emergency Quick Release System (EQRS), allowing safe removal of the helmet by a third party by pulling the red tabs to release the cheek padding, in case of an emergency.